mbreese/subauth/README.md

 **passwd.kerberos.realm** - If you will be delgating authentication to a Kerberos server, what realm will be used?
 (This is required if using Kerberos delegation)

 **passwd.kerberos.domain** - Similarly, if you need to specify a Kerberos domain, you can set it here.
 (This is optional for Kerberos delegation)

+> Note: If you want to use Kerberos delegation, you'll need to also run `./install.sh kerberos` to install the appropriate Python libraries.

 **verbose** - Include this line if you want verbose logging